 People associate France with many things pleasant.
 The cuisine and the wines for example.
 Honestly, I do as well.

 I love a good dry red or rose from Touraine or the banks of the Rhone.
-Same goes for magret de canard in almost every way they serve it, and a good Perigord salad.
+The same goes for magret de canard in almost every way they serve it, and a good Perigord salad.

 Impressions and background